 Scientists have developed a variety of methods to regulate the pro-inflammatory cytokines involved in autoimmune conditions such as rheumatoid arthritis (RA).
 Traditional biologic therapies target cytokines that linger outside cells and cause inflammation.
 In recent years, a new class of therapies has emerged known as Janus kinase (JAK) inhibitors.
 These small molecule medicines work by blocking JAK proteins.
 There are four JAK kinases, JAK1, JAK2, JAK3, and TyK2, which are vital to the inflammation signaling process inside the cell.
 When a cytokine binds to the outside of an immune cell, combinations of JAKs act as a “translator” sending an internal message that kicks off a chain of events, leading the cell to increase cytokine production, proliferate, become more adhesive, or produce other mediators in the immune response.
 “When these small molecules bind to the JAKs, they modulate their signaling pathway, which leads to reduction in the signaling and production of cytokines.
 By developing inhibitors with different potency for each JAK researchers can preferentially target different cytokines,” says Clark.

 While some types of JAK inhibitor may be effective for autoimmune conditions such as RA, Psoriatic Arthritis and Ulcerative Colitis, other autoimmune diseases such as atopic dermatitis (AD) may be best treated by JAK inhibitors that target different cytokines.
-“Matching the appropriate inhibitor with the disease will optimize the benefit and safety for patients.
+“Instead of studying a single molecule for all its potential uses, where it may not be optimal for some, Pfizer’s candidates are purposefully matched to the conditions where we believe they have the greatest potential to, if approved, address unmet need.
 It is appropriate that JAKs are named after Janus, the Roman God of beginnings because scientists are just beginning to tap the potential of this class of compounds,” says Clark.